outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 start();
 ```

 First, we define our `users` database, which is a simple object in this example.
 Then we define a validation function, which is a feature specific to [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic) and allows us to verify that the user has provided valid credentials.
+For this validation function, we use `Bcrypt` to compare the user provided password with the hashed password in our database.

 Next, we register the plugin, which creates a scheme with the name of `basic`.
 This is done within the plugin via [server.auth.scheme()](/api#serverauthschemename-scheme).